CNDDB News Blog

 CDFW photo by Kristi Lazar

-The California Department of Fish and Wildlife (CDFW) has initiated a five-year species review (Species Review) for the state endangered Indian Knob mountainbalm (Eriodictyon altissimum) to inform the California Fish and Game Commission's decision on whether to retain or change the status of the species under the California Endangered Species Act (CESA).
-As part of this process, the CNDDB would like to encourage anyone who has observed Indian Knob mountainbalm to submit their findings to us.
-People who have questions or comments about the review process should email the Native Plant Program at NativePlants@wildlife.ca.gov.
-The deadline to submit data and comments is September 9, 2024, to allow us sufficient time for evaluation.
+The California Department of Fish and Wildlife (CDFW) will be conducting a status review for Bear Lake buckwheat to inform the California Fish and Game Commission's decision on whether to list the species under the California Endangered Species Act (CESA).
+More details about the listing proposal and CDFW's request for public comments may be found in our CDFW newsletter.
+As part of this process, CDFW is soliciting information regarding the species’ ecology, genetics, life history, distribution, abundance, habitat, the degree and immediacy of threats to its reproduction or survival, the adequacy of existing management and recommendations for management of the species.
+The CNDDB would like to encourage anyone who has observed Bear Lake buckwheat to submit their findings to us.
+People who have questions or comments about the review process should email our Native Plant Program.
+The deadline for both data submission and comments is February 10, 2025 to allow us sufficient time for evaluation.

-We need your help in better understanding the endangered status of Indian Knob mountainbalm.
+We need your help in better understanding the status of Bear Lake buckwheat.
 If you have ever found the species in the wild, submit your findings to us through our Online Field Survey Form.
+Together, we can help the Fish and Game Commission make an informed decision on the listing proposal for the Bear Lake buckwheat.

 Categories: Call for Data